windmill-labs/windmilldocs/docs/getting_started/scripts.md

 ![Add script](../assets/getting_started/intro/add-script-2.png)

-Write and edit your typescript code in a powerful webeditor with autocompletion and type inference.
+Write and edit your code in a powerful webeditor with autocompletion and type inference.

 :::tip